A British school, without walls.

 iiA Year 10 class.

-Richmond Online School was founded by a group of British educators who had watched traditional schooling struggle to reach the children who needed it most — families abroad, children with exceptional needs, pupils whose ambition ran ahead of their local syllabus.
+Richmond Online School was founded by a group of British educators who had watched traditional schooling struggle to reach the children who needed it most, such as families abroad, children with exceptional needs, pupils whose ambition ran ahead of their local syllabus.

 We take the old idea of the small English classroom — the attention, the rigour, the patience — and we carry it to wherever a pupil happens to be.